(A) The definitions set forth in section 124.01 of Revised Code are incorporated in these rules by reference.

 (X) "Reclassification" means the assignment of a different classification to a position.

 (Y) "Reduction in pay" means an action which diminishes an employee's pay.
-When the conditions entitling an employee to supplemental pay end, the ending of supplemental pay shall not be considered a reduction.
+When the conditions entitling an employee to supplemental pay end, the ending of supplemental pay shall not be considered a reduction, nor shall a change in the cost of an appointing authority's insurance or other contributions be considered a reduction.

 (AA) "Removal" means the termination of an employee's employment.

-(BB) "Representative" means any person who is either admitted to the practice of law in Ohio or a person who is not admitted to the practice of law in Ohio and who does not receive any compensation from the party for such representation.
+(BB) "Representative" means any person who is admitted to the practice of law in Ohio or who has received prior approval from the board to represent a party.

 (DD) "Specification" means a synopsis of the duties and qualifications of an employee assigned to a classification.